Contents:

 - Request Debt Validation: Sarah began by sending a debt validation letter to Ad Astra Collection Agency.
 This letter requested that the agency provide evidence to prove the validity of the debt.
 It's a critical step to ensure that the collection was accurate and fairly reported.

-- Negotiating a Settlement: Once the debt was confirmed as valid, Sarah reached out to Ad Astra to negotiate a settlement.
+- Reviewing the Response: Ad Astra to negotiate a settlement.
 She was able to negotiate a reduced amount that she could afford, and Ad Astra agreed to accept the reduced sum as payment in full.
 This allowed her to satisfy the debt and have the collection removed from her credit report.

 - Monitoring Credit Report: After reaching an agreement with Ad Astra Collection Agency and settling the debt, Sarah diligently monitored her credit report.
 She ensured that the collection was marked as "Paid" or "Settled" on her credit report to further boost her credit score.